alxlchnr/change-git-user/README.md

 [![codecov](https://codecov.io/gh/alxlchnr/change-git-user/branch/master/graph/badge.svg)](https://codecov.io/gh/alxlchnr/change-git-user)

 This small command line tool helps you to change the remote urls of your GIT repositories.
 (Given an GIT-URL with following schema: https://{user}:{token}@{repo-url})
+Starting with a provided folder it will search for GIT repositories recursively and will apply the changes.

 Additionally it can set your GIT user data globally for your computer.

+## Prerequisites
+You need to have GIT installed on your computer.

 ## Possible parameters
 <pre><code>